acmdas/das_fieldstones/morefieldstones2018.md

 ## What embitters the world
 Wed, 21 Nov 2018

 "WHAT embitters the world is not excess of criticism, but absence of self-criticism.
 It is comparatively of little consequence that you occasionally break out and abuse other people, so long as you do not absolve yourself.
 The former is a natural collapse of human weakness; the latter is a blasphemous assumption of divine power.
 And in the modern world, where everybody is quarrelling about the urgent necessity of peace, nobody notices how this notion has really poisoned the relations of nations and men."&mdash;G.K.
-Chesterton: &ldquo;On Bright Old Things and Other Things,&rdquo; in <em>Sidelights on New London and Newer New York</em>.
+Chesterton: &ldquo;On Bright Old Things and Other Things,&rdquo; in *Sidelights on New London and Newer New York*.

 ## Trusting the Process
 Mon, 26 Nov 2018